Public health notice: Outbreak of Salmonella infections linked to various brands of pistachios and pistachio-containing products

 - Quebec (39)

-Many people who became sick reported eating pistachios, and products containing pistachios, such as Dubai-style chocolate.
+Many people who became sick reported eating pistachios, and products containing pistachios, such as Dubai-style chocolate and pastry products.
 The outbreak strains of Salmonella that made people sick were found in samples of the recalled Habibi brand pistachios.
 The investigation is ongoing and it is possible that additional sources may be identified.

 More recent illnesses may continue to be reported because there is a period between when a person becomes sick and when the illness is reported to public health officials.
 It can take more than a month from the time someone gets sick, sees a doctor, gets tested, and has their results confirmed.
 For this outbreak, the illness reporting period is between 15 and 55 days after illness onset.